HzaCode/ChemInformant/paper/paper.md

 ## Statement of Need

-Programmatic access to PubChem [@PubChem] has become a critical infrastructure component in modern chemical and life sciences research.
+Programmatic access to PubChem [@PubChem; @Kim2018PUGREST] has become a critical infrastructure component in modern chemical and life sciences research.
 As research scales and automated workflows become more prevalent, researchers face three core challenges with existing client tools: the reliability of network access, the flexibility and fault tolerance of batch processing, and the sustainability risks associated with long-term library maintenance.

 First, network reliability is a primary concern.
 PubChem's API service enforces strict dynamic rate limits (typically ≤5 requests per second) and returns `HTTP 503 (Server Busy)` errors under high load [@PubChemUsagePolicy].
 Mainstream clients like PubChemPy [@PubChemPy] generally lack built-in automatic throttling and exponential backoff retry mechanisms, which makes automated scripts brittle when faced with real-world network fluctuations.
 Community feedback widely reports such stability issues, with common workarounds still relying on manual insertion of delays.
 Furthermore, the absence of a persistent caching mechanism means that repeated queries often result in redundant network requests, increasing latency and consuming API quotas.